rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

   * index.js
 {{< /highlight >}}

-It's a great starting point for a GraphQL server application with Node.js.
-Basically from here on you could develop your own application on top of it, because the last implementations gave you a universally usable GraphQL boilerplate project.
-However, if you are curious connecting your GraphQL server to a database, doing authentication and authorization, and implementing powerful features such as pagination in GraphQL, stay with me on this journey.
+You now have a good starting point for a GraphQL server application with Node.js.
+Yhe last implementations gave you a universally usable GraphQL boilerplate project to serve as a foundation for your own software development projects.
+As we contintue, the focus becomes connecting GraphQL server to databases, authentication and authorization, and using powerful features like pagination.

 ### Exercises:

-* read more about {{% a_blank "schema stitching with Apollo Server" "https://www.apollographql.com/docs/graphql-tools/schema-stitching.html" %}}
+* Read more about {{% a_blank "schema stitching with Apollo Server" "https://www.apollographql.com/docs/graphql-tools/schema-stitching.html" %}}
-* schema stitching is only a part of **schema delegation**
+* Schema stitching is only a part of **schema delegation**
-  * read more about {{% a_blank "schema delegation" "https://www.apollographql.com/docs/graphql-tools/schema-delegation.html" %}}
+  * Read more about {{% a_blank "schema delegation" "https://www.apollographql.com/docs/graphql-tools/schema-delegation.html" %}}
-  * get familiar with the motivation behind **remote schemas** and **schema transforms**
+  * Familiarize yourself with the motivation behind **remote schemas** and **schema transforms**

 {{% chapter_header "PostgreSQL with Sequelize for a GraphQL Server" "apollo-server-postgresql-sequelize-setup" %}}

-In order to end up with a full-stack GraphQL application eventually, you need to introduce a sophisticated data source at some point.
-Whereas the sample data from before is only fluctuant data, a database can give you persistent data.
-In this section, you are going to set up PostgreSQL with Sequelize ({{% a_blank "ORM" "https://en.wikipedia.org/wiki/Object-relational_mapping" %}}) for Apollo Server. {{% a_blank "PostgreSQL" "https://www.postgresql.org/" %}} is a SQL database whereas an alternative would be the popular NoSQL database called {{% a_blank "MongoDB" "https://www.mongodb.com/" %}} (with Mongoose as ORM).
+To create a full-stack GraphQL application, you'll need to introduce a sophisticated data source.
+Sample data is fluctuant, while a database gives persistent data.
+In this section, you'll set up PostgreSQL with Sequelize ({{% a_blank "ORM" "https://en.wikipedia.org/wiki/Object-relational_mapping" %}}) for Apollo Server. {{% a_blank "PostgreSQL" "https://www.postgresql.org/" %}} is a SQL database whereas an alternative would be the popular NoSQL database called {{% a_blank "MongoDB" "https://www.mongodb.com/" %}} (with Mongoose as ORM).
 The choice of tech is always opinionated.
 You could choose MongoDB or any other SQL/NoSQL solution over PostgreSQL, but for the sake of this application, let's stick to PostgreSQL.

-Before you can use PostgreSQL in your application, you need to install it for your machine first.
-If you haven't installed it, head over to this [setup guide](https://www.robinwieruch.de/postgres-express-setup-tutorial/) for installing it, setting up your first database, creating an administrative database user, and learning about the essential commands.
+This [setup guide](https://www.robinwieruch.de/postgres-express-setup-tutorial/) will walk you through the basic PostgreSQL setup, including installation, your first database, administrative database user setup, and essential commands.
 These are the things you should have accomplished after going through the instructions:

-* having running installation of PostgreSQL
+* A running installation of PostgreSQL
-* having a database super user with username and password
+* A database super user with username and password
-* having a database for this application which you have created with `createdb` or `CREATE DATABASE`
+* A database created with `createdb` or `CREATE DATABASE`

-Furthermore, you should be able to run and stop your database with the following commands:
+You should be able to run and stop your database with the following commands:

 * pg_ctl -D /usr/local/var/postgres start
 * pg_ctl -D /usr/local/var/postgres stop

-Last but not least, when using the `psql` command on the command line, you should be able to connect to your database on a command line level.
-There you can list all your databases or execute SQL statements against your database.
-You should find a couple of these operations in the PostgreSQL setup guide, but also this section will show some of them.
-However, in the following sections, you should perform these on your own the same way as you are doing GraphQL operations with GraphQL Playground.
-The `psql` command line interface and GraphQL Playground are your perfect tools for trying your application manually.
+Use the `psql` command to connect to your database in the command line, where you can list databases and execute SQL statements against them.
+You should find a couple of these operations in the PostgreSQL setup guide, but this section will also show some of them.
+Consider performing these in the same way you've been completing GraphQL operations with GraphQL Playground.
+The `psql` command line interface and GraphQL Playground are effective tools for testing applications manually.

-What's needed for your GraphQL server once you have installed PostgreSQL on your local machine?
-First, you need to install {{% a_blank "PostgreSQL for Node.js" "https://github.com/brianc/node-postgres" %}} and {{% a_blank "Sequelize (ORM)" "https://github.com/sequelize/sequelize" %}} for your project.
-Whereas you don't necessarily need to look into the PostgreSQL for Node.js documentation, I highly recommend to have the Sequelize documentation open on the side for your project.
-You might find yourself always looking up certain things when connecting your GraphQL layer (resolvers) with your data access layer (Sequelize) in the following implementations for this applications.
+Once you have installed PostgreSQL on your local machine, you'll also want to acquire {{% a_blank "PostgreSQL for Node.js" "https://github.com/brianc/node-postgres" %}} and {{% a_blank "Sequelize (ORM)" "https://github.com/sequelize/sequelize" %}} for your project.
+I highly recommend you keep the Sequelize documentation open, as it will be useful for reference when you connect your GraphQL layer (resolvers) with your data access layer (Sequelize).

 {{< highlight javascript >}}
 npm install pg sequelize --save
 {{< /highlight >}}

-Now you can create your models for your the user and message domains.
-Models are usually your data access layer in applications.
-In this case, you are going to setup your models with Sequelize in order to make read and write operations to your PostgreSQL database.
-Afterward, the models can be used in your GraphQL resolvers by passing them through the context object to each resolver.
-Now, the essential steps we are doing together are:
+Now you can create models for your the user and message domains.
+Models are usually the data access layer in applications.
+Then, set up your models with Sequelize to make read and write operations to your PostgreSQL database.
+The models can then be used in GraphQL resolvers by passing them through the context object to each resolver.
+These are the essential steps:

-* creating a model for the user domain
+* Creating a model for the user domain
-* creating a model for the message domain
+* Creating a model for the message domain
-* connecting the application to a database
+* Connecting the application to a database
-  * providing super user's username and password
+  * Providing super user's username and password
-  * combining models for database usage
+  * Combining models for database use
-* synchronizing the database once application starts
+* Synchronizing the database once application starts

 First, implement the *src/models/user.js* model: